Fort Pitt, Kent: Description

 Map of Chatham (1890), showing Fort Pitt (bottom left).

 Fort Pitt was laid out as an irregular polygon with a bastion at each corner.
-Formed of a combination of red-brick walls and earthworks, the fort was surrounded by a 15 ft deep defensive trench, beyond which was a substantial glacis.
-A ravelin was built across the ditch to the south (and connected to the fort by a caponier); within the walls at this point were a pair of cavaliers (raised gun platforms).
-Placed off-centre in the middle of the fort was a substantial tower or keep (akin to the surviving tower at nearby Fort Clarence): three storeys high with a gun platform on its flat roof.
-In line with the tower to the north, projecting out from the fortification like a hornwork, was a detached blockhouse containing casemated barracks with accommodation for up to 500 soldiers.
+Formed of a combination of red-brick walls and earthworks, Fort Pitt was surrounded by a 15 ft deep defensive trench, beyond which was a substantial glacis.
+A ravelin was built across the ditch to the south (and connected to Fort Pitt by a caponier); within the walls at this point were a pair of cavaliers (raised gun platforms).
+Placed off-centre in the middle of Fort Pitt was a substantial tower or keep (akin to the surviving tower at nearby Fort Clarence): three storeys high with a gun platform on its flat roof.
+In line with the tower to the north, projecting out from Fort Pitt like a hornwork, was a detached blockhouse containing casemated barracks with accommodation for up to 500 soldiers.
 This also functioned as a multi-tiered gun platform, and had a flat roof for gun emplacements.
-The blockhouse was outside the fort but attached to it, so as to allow the occupants to withdraw into the fort in the event of an attack; it was built on a massive scale, cut into the hillside and flanked by dry moats revetted with bricks.
-It dominated views of the fort from Chatham and the north.
+The blockhouse was outside Fort Pitt but attached to it, so as to allow the occupants to withdraw into the building in the event of an attack; it was built on a massive scale, cut into the hillside and flanked by dry moats revetted with bricks.
+It dominated views of Fort Pitt from Chatham and the north.

-Two outlying towers were also built, one on each flank, named 'Delce' and 'Gibraltar'; the former was linked to the fort by a covered way.
+Two outlying towers were also built, one on each flank, named 'Delce' and 'Gibraltar'; 'Delce' was linked to the fort by a covered way.
 Each were brick towers, two storeys high with magazines and stores at basement level.
 Built with musketry loopholes and equipped (in the case of Delce) with a pair of 18-pound carronades, they were designed to control road access to the bridge: Delce to the west defended the approach from the south, Gibraltar to the east defended the approach from Chatham.